CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-6.md

    az containerapp update --name "backend" --resource-group "$RG_NAME" --set-env-vars "CHATBOT_BASEURL=$CONTOSO_CHATBOT_URL"
    ```

+1. Make sure you were able to deploy and update the values successfully.

 1. Open a new browser tab and paste the **Application URL** that you copied in step 12.

 1. Enter the query `Where can I ski?` in the question box and then **send**.
 You can see the results.